Age Dependent Hawkes Process: Stability

 Define now

-Note that by \eqref{psias2} and \eqref{eq:bound}, $ \underline{\lambda}^{i}_{t} \le \overline{\lambda}^{i}_{t} \le \limsup_{n \to \infty} L( 1 + |X_t^{ni }|) \leq \hat{\lambda}_{t} .$ So almost surely, $\underline{\lambda}^{i},\overline{\lambda}^{i}$ have finite sample paths.
+Note that by \eqref{psias2} and \eqref{eq:bound}, $ \underline{\lambda}^{i}_{t} \le \overline{\lambda}^{i}_{t} \le \limsup_{n \to \infty} L( 1 + |X_t^{n,i }|) \leq \hat{\lambda}_{t} .$ So almost surely, $\underline{\lambda}^{i},\overline{\lambda}^{i}$ have finite sample paths.
 Note also that they are limits of predictable processes (see \Cref{measurelemma} in Appendix), and thus they are predictable as well.
 Define also

 for $i\leq N,t \in \R$.
 That is, $\tilde {Z}^{i}$ counts the difference of the superior and inferior limit process.
-We claim that is almost surely the trivial measure.
-It will follow that $Z^{nj}$, and thus also $X^{ni},A^{ni}$ converge.
+We claim that is almost surely the zero-measure.
+It will follow that $Z^{n,j}$, and thus also $X^{n,i},A^{n,i}$ converge.
 Moreover, it is straight forward to check that the limit variables solve \eqref{systembis}.